 Our roundup of the best gay holiday destinations in Europe to inspire and help you plan your next gaycation.

-Every gay traveller, at one point, looked up at a rainbow and dreamt of seeing the world.
+Every gay traveler, at one point, looked up at a rainbow and dreamt of seeing the world.
 ‘There must be somewhere better than this drab old town?'…each of us often wondered in our respective beige suburbs growing up…

-We've travelled extensively around Europe when growing up, as well as together as a gay couple.
+We've traveled extensively around Europe when growing up, as well as together as a gay couple.
 Of course, some places stood out to us more than others, so we list out what we found to be the best gay holiday destinations in Europe from our first-hand experience:

 1. Sitges in Spain